Destiny Church (New Zealand): Political activities

 Richard Lewis, a member of Destiny Church Auckland, formed the Destiny New Zealand political party in 2003.
 The party first ran candidates in 2005.
 Candidates from four different churches joined with candidates who came from Destiny Church.
 Despite Tamaki's prediction that the church would rule New Zealand by 2008, the party's 42 candidates gained only 0.6 percent of the vote.
 This fell well short of the five percent threshold required to enter Parliament without an electorate MP but proved the best performance of any party that failed to enter Parliament.
 In 2007, City Impact Church and Destiny Church collaborated in the establishment of the "Family Party", but the latter won just 0.35% of the party vote in New Zealand's 2008 general election and dissolved in 2010.
+Since the outbreak of the Gaza war on 7 October 2023, Destiny Church has expressed support for Israel and opposition to Hamas and Palestinian solidarity protesters.
+In November 2023, Tamaki organised pro-Israel counter-protests in Brisbane including an "Anzacs" rally where 200 Destiny supporters performed a haka and controversial Jewish activist Avi Yemini gave a speech.
+In December 2023 and March 2024, Destiny Church staged pro-Israel counter-protests in Wellington.

 Māori community

 Destiny Church recognises and celebrates Māori as tangata whenua ("People of the Land").
 It also regards itself as an "iwi-tapu" or a spiritual tribe of God's people set aside as a chosen people and a holy nation, citing a scriptural premise from 1 Peter 2:9.
 In 2008, Destiny Church sought to claim urban Māori status so that they could serve Māori congregants who were disconnected from their tribes.
 Māori broadcaster and urban Māori advocate Willie Jackson supported Destiny's proposal by arguing that Tamaki and Destiny Church had changed the lives of thousands of former Māori criminals, fraudsters, and drug dealers for the better.
 Destiny's socially conservative position on gay rights and women drew opposition from various sectors including Prime Minister Helen Clark.
 In October 2008, Destiny Church was awarded Urban Māori Authority status and Te Rūnanga a Iwi o Te Oranga Ake was incorporated to serve as the church's service provider arm.
 In 2011, Destiny Church received funding from the Ministry of Social Development for four Community Max programmes to help 79 youths in Auckland, Waikato, and the Bay of Plenty transition into full-time employment.
 However, Destiny Church struggled to receive government funding for other projects including a charter school.
 As a result, the Church has had to fund its own community services programme including the "Man Up" programme to help men become better fathers, husbands, and leaders in their own families and communities.